Sergunin-Dmitrii/UploadingImages/README.md

 # UploadingImages
 # Introduction
-This is a small project (API) that takes the image of the POST method.
+API project to save images.

 #
-To test it, log in as rootuser with the rootuser password
+To test it, log in as rootuser with the rootuser password.